 Substantial experience is held by The Solar Foundation's staff in the areas of solar market transformation, business development, policy analysis, and program design.

-Andrea Luecke, Executive Director
+Andrea Luecke, President and Executive Director

 Yolanda Seabrooks, Program Director - Brian D. Robertson Memorial Solar Schools Fund